OctopusDeploy/docs/docs/administration/high-availability/configure/auto-scaling-high-availability-nodes.md

 ## Removing Nodes via a Scale In Event

-A scale-in event occurs with the auto-scaling technology decides it is time to delete the virtual machine, either via a schedule or a metric based trigger.
+A scale-in event is when the auto-scaling technology decides it is time to delete the virtual machine via a schedule or a metric-based trigger.

 ### Removing a task node

 A task node is a node where the task cap is greater than 0.
 By default, all nodes are task nodes because the default task cap is 5.
 However, you can configure UI-Only nodes by setting the task cap to 0.
-When the underlying VM hosting a task node is deleted the following will happen:
+When the underlying VM hosting a task node is deleted, the following will happen:

-- Any in-process tasks, including deployments and runbook runs, will fail, but will still appear as being in process.
+- Any in-process tasks, including deployments and runbook runs, will fail but will still appear as being in the process.
 - The node will stop updating the `OctopusServerNodes` table.
-- After 60 minutes the in-process tasks that failed will be marked as cancelled by another node in the High Availability cluster.
+- After 60 minutes, the in-process tasks that failed will be marked as canceled by another node in the High Availability cluster.

-While High Avalability was designed to quickly add nodes, it was not designed to quickly delete nodes.
-When it was designed, the assumption was made when a node went offline it was for a server restart.
-It was not designed to automatically handle scale-in events from an auto-scaling technology.
+While High Availability was designed to add nodes quickly, it was not designed to delete nodes quickly.
+The assumption was made when a node went offline; it was for a server restart.
+It was not designed to handle scale-in events from an auto-scaling technology automatically.

 Auto-scaling technologies don't let you run scripts directly on virtual machines as they are being deleted.
 They will typically publish a message you can process.
 Because of that, you'll need to leverage the [Octopus Deploy REST API](/docs/octopus-rest-api/index.md) to do the following:

 - Enable drain mode on the node.
-While that is enabled it will prevent the node from picking up new tasks and will attempt to finish in-process tasks.
+While that is enabled, it will prevent the node from picking up new tasks and will attempt to finish in-process tasks.
 - Wait until either the node is marked offline or all tasks have finished processing.
 - Cancel any in-process tasks if the node is marked offline and there are tasks processing.
 - Delete the node from the `OctopusServerNodes` table.